-The topic Pediculus Corporis Infection you are seeking is a synonym, or alternative name, or is closely related to the medical condition Pediculosis.
+The topic Pediculus Corporis Infestation you are seeking is a synonym, or alternative name, or is closely related to the medical condition Pediculosis.

-Pediculosis is an infection caused by lice that live on the hairy parts of the body.
-Lice are parasites (small insects) that live on human blood, in the clothing and bedding of infected humans, causing severe itching
+- Pediculosis is an infestation caused by lice that live on the hairy parts of the body.
+Lice are parasites (small insects) that live on human blood, in the clothing and bedding of affected humans, causing severe itching

 - There are primarily three types of lice that reside and feed on blood at different locations of the human body.
 These include: